 Raffi Joe Wartanian is a multiplatform storyteller passionate about social justice, creativity, and innovative institutions.

-Through writing, musicianship, filmmaking, acting, and activism, he pursues stories exploring gravity, levity, and hope.
+Through writing, musicianship, performance, activism, and beyond, he pursues stories exploring gravity, levity, and hope.
 A first generation Armenian-American born in Baltimore to parents displaced by the Lebanese Civil War and grandparents who survived the Armenian Genocide, Raffi has encountered numerous social, economic, and political vantage points that inform his perspectives and output.
 This has led to working in areas of refugee resettlement, civil society development, education, and beyond.

 Whenever possible, Raffi keeps busy perfecting the art of boiling an egg, hitting a consistent backhand (but don’t mess with his slice), or tuning out the noise of the Internet.
 He is currently based between NYC, LA, and B4LT1M0RE.